 Dozens of protesters rallied on Friday on the square in front of Santiago de Compostela's grand cathedral -- a destination for Roman Catholic pilgrims from around the world.

-The protesters demanded a parliamentary commission be set up to investigate the causes of the crash.
+They demanded a parliamentary commission be set up to investigate the causes of the crash.

 The association in an online statement said victims had suffered "humiliation and deceit" by the government and authorities which they said was "causing them even more pain".

-A judge has brought charges against the driver Garzon but is still investigating the case and has yet to rule on whether he will face trial.
+The Galicia high court has brought charges against the driver Garzon but is still investigating the case and has yet to rule on whether he will face trial.